redis-developer/keyspace-notifications-node-redis/README.md

 You won't see any output from the application until you make changes in Redis that generate the sorts of keyspace events that you enabled earlier, and which affect the portion of the keyspace that the application is listening for.
 We'll look at how that works later in this document, but for now let's try changing data in Redis in ways that generate appropriate events and watch the application react to them and update our high score table...

-First, with the application running, connect to Redis using `redis-cli` or Redis Insight.
+First, with the application running, connect to Redis using `redis-cli` or RedisInsight.

 Let's assume that a few users playing our game have found some of the tokens, and we want to represent that by adding each token to a Redis Set whose key name has the user name in it: